muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Muldis_Data_Language.md

 [Syntax_Abstract](Muldis_Object_Notation_Syntax_Abstract.md); see that plus [Semantics](Muldis_Object_Notation_Semantics.md) for further context.

-The MUON MDL-hosted format is semi-lightweight and designed to support interchange of source code and data between any 2 environments that do have a common working memory and run the MDL programming language, such as because they collectively are part of a single instance of a Muldis Data
+The MUON MDL hosted format is semi-lightweight and designed to support interchange of source code and data between any 2 environments that do have a common working memory and run the MDL programming language, such as because they collectively are part of a single instance of a Muldis Data